dynamsoft-docs/capture-vision-docs/architecture/index.md

 In the DCV architecture, a listening object refers to an object that has implemented either the [Captured Result Receiver (CRR) interface](std-output.md#captured-result-receiver) or [Intermediate Result Receiver (IRR) interface](std-output.md#intermediate-result-receiver).
 There is no limit to the number of listening objects that CVR can configure.

 As images are getting processed by CVR, different types of results can be produced.
-We categorize these results in two types:
+We categorize these results into two main categories:

-1. Final results: also known as *Captured Results*.
+1. *Final results*: also known as *Captured Results*.
 These are the results of a completed task.
-   > There are only 6 types of final results.
+   > There are 6 types of final results.
 Read more about them [here](std-output.md#final-results).
-2. Intermediate results: these are results produced *during* the process of completing a task.
+2. *Intermediate results*: these are results produced during the process of completing a task.
 They can be produced at multiple check-points of a task.
    > These check points are called *Stages*, and there are 27 stages at present.
 Read more on what a [divisible task](../parameters/file/task-settings/index.md#divisible-task) is.

 The following diagram is a simple demostration of the CVR workflow: